Find Affordable College Courses

 7 Yearly Graduations

 University of Rhode Island is the 9th most popular school in the nation for students seeking a master's degree in pharmaceutics and drug design.
 Each year, around 17,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,250 per year, while in-state graduate students, on average, pay $14,454 per year.
-For the 2020-2021 academic year, 7 master's degrees were handed out to pharmaceutics and drug design majors at URI.
-Of these students, 43% were women and 29% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,116 per year, while in-state graduate students, on average, pay $15,402 per year.
+During the most recent year for which we have data, 7 people received their master's degree in pharmaceutics and drug design from URI.

 #10